OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/canonical-octavia.rst

-Installing OpenStack Octavia LBaaS with Juju Charms in Tungsten Fabric
+Installing OpenStack Octavia LBaaS with Juju Charms in OpenSDN
 ======================================================================

 :date: 2020-05-22

-Tungsten Fabric Release 2005 supports Octavia as LBaaS.
+OpenSDN Release 2005 supports Octavia as LBaaS.
 The deployment supports RHOSP and Juju platforms.

-With Octavia as LBaaS, Tungsten Fabric is only maintaining network connectivity and is not involved in any load balancing functions.
+With Octavia as LBaaS, OpenSDN is only maintaining network connectivity and is not involved in any load balancing functions.

 For each OpenStack load balancer creation, Octavia launches a VM known